-Breakthrough research of essential molecule reveals important targets in diabetes and obesityJune 19th, 2013 in Medical research /
+Breakthrough research of essential molecule reveals important targets in diabetes and obesityJune 19, 2013 in Medicine & Health / Medical research

 Insulin is the most potent physiological anabolic agent for tissue-building and energy storage, promoting the storage and synthesis of lipids, protein and carbohydrates, and inhibiting their breakdown and release into the circulatory system.
 It also plays a major role in stimulating glucose entry into muscle tissue, where the glucose is metabolized and removed from the blood following meals.
 But gaps exist in understanding the precise molecular mechanisms by which insulin regulates glucose uptake in fat and muscle cells.